 Seeing the Northern Lights in person is a magnificent experience, especially if you’ve never encountered the ribbons of green, red, and blue light that streak across the sky.

 You’ve got to be willing to stay up late and find some dark places to see the aurora borealis.
-You also need to travel to the northern latitudes to encounter these beautiful lights in the sky unless there’s a rare sun storm or solar flare that excites the atmosphere.
+It would be best to travel to the northern latitudes to encounter these beautiful lights in the sky unless a rare sun storm or solar flare excites the atmosphere.

-If you’re thinking about traveling to see the Northern Lights in person, here are some of the most unusual ways you can enjoy the experience first-hand.
+If you’re considering traveling to see the Northern Lights in person, here are some of the most unusual ways to enjoy the experience first-hand.

-- Best Places to See Northern Lights Around the World
+- Best Places to See Northern Lights in the World

 - 1. The Ice Hotel of Jukkasjärvi, Sweden